apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example returns the HLL sketch on column `Tail_Number` from the `flight-carriers` as a human-readable string.
+The following example returns the HLL sketch on column `Tail_Number` from the `flight-carriers` datasource as a human-readable string.

 ```sql
 SELECT